aerospike/aerospike-common/README.md

 aerospike-common currently builds both a static archive and a dynamic shared library.

-The build requires `MSGPACK` variable to be set, and pointing to the source directory for msgpack.

 To only build the static archive:

 	$ make libaerospike-common.a